 The Company's 1996 Israel Stock Option Plan (the "1996 Israel Plan") was adopted by the Board of Directors on April 12, 1996.
-The number of Ordinary Shares authorized for issuance under the 1996 plans is 6,600,000.
-As of May 31, 1999, 1,105,221 shares had been issued under the 1996 Israel Plan, options to purchase 2,643,756 Ordinary Shares were outstanding (including options incorporated from previous grants to employees in Israel prior to the adoption of the 1996 Israel Plan) and 2,851,023 shares remained available for future grant.
-The exercise prices range between \$0.01 and \$40.58.
-As of March 31, 1999, the Company's officers and directors hold options to purchase an aggregate of 781,437 shares under all the Company's stock option plans.
+The number of Ordinary shares authorized for issuance under the 1996 plans is 18,920,000.
+As of May 31, 2000, 3,287,807 shares had been issued under the 1996 Israel Plan, options to purchase 7,217,048 Ordinary shares were outstanding (including options incorporated from previous grants to employees in Israel prior to the adoption of the 1996 Israel Plan) and 8,415,145 shares remained available for future grant.
+The exercise prices range between \$0.01 and \$153.625 .
+As of May 31, 2000, the Company's officers and directors hold options to purchase an aggregate of 2,202,500 shares under all the Company's stock option plans.

 The 1996 Israel Plan is administered by the Board of Directors, which has broad discretion, subject to certain limitations, to determine the persons entitled to receive options, the terms and conditions on which options are granted and the number of shares subject to each grant.
-Pursuant to Section 102 of the Israel Income Tax

-Ordinance, grantees who receive options under the 1996 Israel Plan (excluding grantees who previously received options that were incorporated upon the adoption of the 1996 Israel Plan, and those who are not employees of the Company) are afforded certain tax benefits.
+Pursuant to Section 102 of the Israel Income Tax Ordinance, grantees who receive options under the 1996 Israel Plan (excluding grantees who previously received options that were incorporated upon the adoption of the 1996 Israel Plan, and those who are not employees of the Company) are afforded certain tax benefits.
 In order to qualify for these benefits, the options are registered in the name of the Trust Company of Israel General Bank, as trustee (the "Trustee") for each of the employees who is granted options.
-Each option, and any Ordinary Shares acquired upon the exercise of the option, must be held by the Trustee until the expiration of two years from the date of the grant of the option.
+Each option, and any Ordinary shares acquired upon the exercise of the option, must be held by the Trustee until the expiration of two years from the date of the grant of the option.
 The 1996 Israel Plan provides for the options granted under the Plan to have a maximum exercise period of seven years from the date of grant, and for tax-qualified options to become exercisable in equal installments on the second, third, fourth and fifth anniversaries of the date of grant.
+Options that are not tax-qualified options may become exercisable beginning one year from the date of grant.
 Options that are not exercised will become available for further grant by the Board under the 1996 Israel Plan.